PlayCreatively/Audio-Programming/Obsidian/AI collaboration portfolio.md

 [...]
 ```

-For brevity I will stop here as it went on to describe how something like the Mars rover (considering it also has 6 wheels) would be wired up...
-Very smart Gemini ✨ Here's a cookie 🍪.
+For brevity I will stop here as it went on to describe how something like the Mars rover (considering it also has 6 wheels) would be wired up.

 My reasoning for not providing context to this diagram is precisely because I wanted a generic solution to the very generic problem of linearly interpolating between different configurations of something that is essentially nodes and edges.
 In terms of Graph Theory, I wanted a way to interpolate between two graphs, knowing the number of nodes will stay the same.
 So I knew a solution existed where every node would be connected to each other and the connection could be represented as the **weight** of each edge, and since they're linear values, ranging from 0 to 1, we can interpolate between different graphs by simply interpolating the weights.
 However, the two things I didn't know yet, was: